taskcontrols/py-taskcontrol/README.md

 * Create Named task controls (tasks) - instance and isolated
 * Allows before / after middlewares for each task
 * Access read-only contexts and results of middlewares/tasks
-* Allows Merging two instances of task controls with namespace clash handling
+* Allows merging two instances of task controls with namespace clash handling
 * Run instance, shared, and mix of tasks (individual or all groups)
 * Allows working with Logging, Sockets, Events, Queues, Publisher-Subscriber Architectures, etc
 * In-Development: Allows working with commands (Todo), ssh (Todo), etc